sms1sis/Compare_two_folders/README.md

     *   **Hidden Files**: By default, hidden files (those starting with a `.`) are ignored.
 Use the `--hidden` flag to include them.
     *   **File Types**: Filter the comparison to include only specific file extensions (e.g., `.txt`, `.jpg`).
 *   **Symlink Support**: Configurable handling for symbolic links: `ignore`, `follow` (compare target contents), or `compare` (compare link paths).
 *   **Parallelization Control**: Manually set the number of threads to use in batch mode for fine-grained performance tuning.
+Includes an internal threshold (128MB) that triggers multi-threaded hashing for individual large files (applies to BLAKE3 internal threading only, not Rayon task parallelism).
 *   **Sorted Output**: All file lists in the output are alphabetically sorted by default for consistent and easy-to-read results.
 This can be disabled using the `--no-sort` flag for maximum performance.
 *   **Verbose Output**: Option to display the actual cryptographic hash values, exact file sizes, or formatted timestamps for matched and differing files.
 *   **Recursion Control**: Recursively compares subfolders by default.
 Depth can be limited via `--depth` or disabled with `--no-recursive`.